Gerqus/AI-chat-with-tools/readme.md

 Whole conversation will be printed to you in terminal and wrote into a chat file with timestamp in its name.
 Both outputs contain the very same content.

 Summarization is done on local machine and requires some resources.
-If you are getting out of memory errors, try decreading value of `summarization_batch_size` in src/constants.py file
+If you are getting out of memory errors, try decreading value of "summarization_batch_size" in `src/constants.py` file